Banditry: Ming China

-Banditry (Dao, qiangdao) in Ming China (1368–1644) was defined by the Ming government as “‘robbery by force’ punishable by death.”
+Banditry (Dao, qiangdao) in Ming China (1368–1644) was defined by the Ming government as robbery by force" punishable by death".
 But throughout the dynasty, people had entered into the occupation of banditry for various reasons and the occupation of banditry was fluid and temporary.

+By the late Ming dynasty, banditry had developed into large-scale armed rebellions.
+From the late 1620s, droughts and famines contributed to the growth of mobile rebel groups in northern and central China, commonly described by the Ming government as roving bandits (liúkòu).
+Some groups grew into large armies and established control over extensive territories.
+Among their most prominent leaders were Li Zicheng and Zhang Xianzhong, whose forces contributed to the collapse of Ming rule.
+Li Zicheng captured Beijing in 1644, following which the last Ming emperor committed suicide, while Zhang Xianzhong established the short-lived Xi dynasty in Sichuan.

 Causes and opportunities

 Ming China was largely an agricultural society and contemporary observers remarked that famine and subsequent hardship often gave rise to banditry.
 In his 1991 book Disorder under Heaven: Collective Violence in the Ming Dynasty, James W. Tong uses data from provincial and prefectural gazetteers of the Ming and the Qing Dynasties to analyze patterns of violence during the Ming Dynasty.
 Tong analyzes that the peasants had to make a "rational choice" between surviving harsh conditions and surviving through illegal activities of banditry.
 He identifies multiple important factors in peasants' calculation of whether to become bandits or not, such as the government's ability to punish bandits.
 Tong concludes that his "rational choice model predicts that there would be more rebellions and banditry where the likelihood of surviving hardship is minimal but the likelihood of surviving as an outlaw is maximal."
 As a result, Tong finds that banditry, like other types of collective violence, had a spatial and temporal pattern.
 Banditry was especially pervasive in the southern provinces (most notably Guangdong and Fujian) and the second half of the dynasty (1506-1644).

 However, the Northern China and the middle Ming period (1450–1525) had their fair share of banditry.
 Mounted banditry was the major and pervasive type of banditry plaguing roads around the capital Beijing and its surrounding areas, administrated and named as the Capital Region.
 Xiangmazei (whistling arrow bandits) was a category of mounted bandits named after their practice of firing whistling arrows to alert their victims.
 Whistling arrow bandits had troubled the Capital Region throughout the first three decades of the sixteenth century.
 They had posed such serious threat that special police attention was given to them and failure to arrest them on time incurred severer punishment (further information on Ming justice system can be found in History of criminal justice).